 - 1 teaspoon cider vinegar

 - ½ cup blackberries

 - ¼ cup blueberries

 - 1 tablespoon vegan chocolate sauce (or chocolate syrup)

 - Place all the dry ingredients in a large bowl: the oat flour, baking powder, salt and baking soda.
-Whisk to combine just until the wet and the dry ingredients are mixed.
-Some small lumps are ok.
+Whisk to combine and make sure you don’t have any lumps.

 - In a medium bowl, mix together the oat milk, maple syrup, coconut oil, and cider vinegar.

-- Add in the blueberries and mix enough to get a smooth batter.
-Let the batter rest for 5 minutes, while you preheat a large non-stick skillet.
+- Let the mixture rest for 5 minutes, while you preheat a large non-stick skillet.